8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 Basically, this narcissist has the same dysfunction but disguises these traits by pretending to be the opposite.
 Tricky indeed.

-“Okay, so now I’ve established that she’s a narcissist, overt or covert (or high trait)… but I need strategies for dealing with a narcissistic mother that work.”
+“Okay, so now I’ve established that she’s a narcissist, overt or covert (or high trait)… but I need strategies for dealing with a narcissistic mother that works.”

 Exhausted, demoralized, and frustrated, if you are a daughter of a narcissistic mother…you are at the end of your rope or will be in the near future.